Family Therapy & Coaching

 While not all these roles may appear in your own family system, many of them tend to be identified once family therapy and coaching begins.
 Addressing these roles can pave the way for increased healing from past events that have caused pain and resentment in the family.

 Help Your Family Heal at Red Mountain Colorado

 By the time your teen is ready to move on from treatment, we want your family to be in a healthy state that promotes and supports your child’s recovery.
 Our family therapy and coaching approach can set up your family for long-term recovery and success.
 Contact our experienced team to learn more about how you can get started today.

 Contact Us Today

 Family Therapy And Coaching

-Red Mountain Colorado is a premier young adult transition program, built on the shoulders of some of the most experienced and well-respected individuals in the field of young adult treatment.
-Most of our core staff has worked together for years, in some cases for decades, and collectively our team possesses over 150 years of professional clinical experience.
+Red Mountain Colorado is a leading residential treatment center for teens ages 13-17, built on the shoulders of some of the most experienced and well-respected individuals in the field of adolescent and young adult treatment.
+Most of our core staff have worked together for years, in some cases for decades, and collectively our team possesses over 150 years of professional clinical experience.